11bender/alumni-scraping/README.md

-# Scraping Alumni Data using a bot 🤖
+# Scraping alumni Data from LinkedIn using a bot 🤖
 If you are an ensiast you can ask me for the CSV files, or scrape your own data.

 ## Thank you to: